 When you diversify your portfolio, you can ride out your risk in order to achieve steadier returns.
 To break this down, Real Estate Investment Trust (REITs) may be at an all-time high one year, while US Small Cap stocks are underperforming.
-One year later, those US Small Cap stocks outperform REITs.
-To see this in action, on the next page view the Goldman Sachs Diversification table that illustrates the highs and lows of the market by asset type.
+One year later, those US Small Cap stocks outperformed REITs.
+To see this in action, view the Goldman Sachs Diversification table on the next page that illustrates the highs and lows of the market by asset type.

-How can you diversify your investment strategy, and what options you would like to consider implementing?
+How can you diversify your investment strategy, and what options would you like to consider implementing?